 MLAPP (Kevin Murphy), Machine Learning - A Probablistic Perspective, is more comprehensive, insightful and interesting, and contains more "real" examples/problems.
 However, the presents are kinda out of order, which can be difficult to follow for a first book.

-Peter Flach 2012 - Machine Learning - The Art and Science of Algorithms that Make Sense of Data.
+- Machine Learning by Peter Flach (Cambridge University Press 2012) - The Art and Science of Algorithms that Make Sense of Data.
 [The examples in this book are clear and easy to understand.]

 - Pattern Classification by Richard O. Duda, David G. Stork, Peter E.Hart, 2015.